polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/try-runtime.md

 - `follow-chain`: Follows a given chain's finalized blocks and applies to all its extrinsics.
   This allows the behavior of a new runtime to be inspected over a long period of time, with real transactions coming as input.

-o view usage information for a specific `try-runtime` subcommand, specify the subcommand and the `--help` flag.
+To view usage information for a specific `try-runtime` subcommand, specify the subcommand and the `--help` flag.
 For example, to see usage information for `try-runtime on-runtime-upgrade`, you can run the following command:

 ```bash